 Corporate Services provides advice and support to all DEECA groups, as a partner in the delivery of projects, programs, and services.
-The group delivers whole-of-department corporate functions including legal and legislation services, risk and audit, finance. infrastructure and facilities. procurement, information services, digital and customer communications (including the Customer Contact Centre), strategy and performance as well as people and culture services and transformation.
+The group delivers whole-of-department corporate functions including legal and legislation services, risk and audit, finance, infrastructure and facilities. procurement. information digital and services, customer communications (including the Customer Contact Centre), strategy and performance as well as people and culture services and transformation.